oravirt/vagrant-vbox-rac/README.md

 - sys/system passwords are Oracle123
 - The diskgroups are called `crs, data & fra` and uses `asmlib` for device naming persistency.

 **NOTE: The default config will consume ~60GB of storage.
 40GB of this is to accomodate the GIMR database in 12.2.
-If you want to install a different version, you can just change the size of the `crs` disk to something smaller**
+If you want to install a different version, you can just change the size of the `crs` disk in `hosts.yml` to something smaller**

 If you just want to create the machine, and not run the provisioning step run this: